cdp1337/ARKSurvivalAscended-Linux/README.md

 # Completely uninstall the game server and all player data
 # This WILL wipe all save data!!!
 sudo /home/steam/ArkSurvivalAscended/installer.sh --uninstall

+# Install a modded map, you will be asked for the Mod ID and map name in the installer.
+sudo /home/steam/ArkSurvivalAscended/installer.sh --install-custom-map
 ```

 Re-running the installation script on an existing server **is safe** and will **not** overwrite